 You can purchase drinks at the bar/restaurant.
 However, please note that there are many drinking water fountains inside the excavation sites.

 Yes.
 There is a bar/restaurant near the Civil Forum.

 You can have something to eat in designated areas duly marked on the map.
 It is forbidden to eat outside these areas.

-A map and guide of the Archaeological Park are included in the entry ticket.
-You can collect them at the info point of Porta Marina and at the other entrances of the Archaeological Park.
-(Currently not available)
+A map of the Archaeological Park is included in the entry ticket.
+You can collect it at the info point of Porta Marina and at the other entrances of the Archaeological Park.

 Guided tours are not directly organised by the Park, but qualified guides from the Campania Region are available at the Archaeological Park entrance.
 You can either have a private guide or join a pre-existing group.

 The heritage of the Archaeological Park is impressive and covers a total of 44 hectares.
 For this reason, you need a minimum of 2-3 hours to visit the Park.
 There are many types of itineraries depending on your time availability.